Pakistan, China discuss Kashmir issue; underline need to settle disputes through dialogue | Devdiscourse

 According to the joint press statement, Beijing reaffirmed its support for Pakistan in safeguarding its sovereignty, territorial integrity, independence and national dignity, in choosing its development path in light of its national conditions, in working for a better external security environment, and in playing a more constructive role in regional and international issues.
 The two sides also agreed to strengthen cooperation on the Afghanistan issue and support the 'Afghan-led, Afghan-owned' peace and reconciliation process.

+Wang during his stay called on President Arif Alvi and Prime Minister Imran Khan.
+He also held talks with Foreign Minister Shah Mahmood Qureshi and Army chief General Qamar Javed Bajwa.
+During the meetings, both sides had an in-depth exchange of views on bilateral, regional and international issues of mutual interest.

 They reiterated that the "time-tested all-weather strategic cooperative partnership between China and Pakistan is an anchor of peace and stability in the region and beyond."
 "This partnership remains unaffected by any adverse regional and international development and continues to move from strength to strength.
-Both sides reaffirmed that China-Pakistan relationship is a priority in their foreign policies, and committed to build a closer China-Pakistan community with a shared future in the new era,” according to the joint statement.
+Both sides reaffirmed that China-Pakistan relationship is a priority in their foreign policies, and committed to building a closer China-Pakistan community with a shared future in the new era," according to the press release.

-The Prime Minister's office in a statement said Khan during his talks with Wang “underscored that friendship with China is the corner stone of Pakistan’s foreign policy" He also “highlighted that ‘all-weather strategic cooperative partnership’ between the two countries is deeply rooted in mutual trust and respect and is an anchor of peace and stability in the region and beyond.”

-Wang said China-Pakistan relationship is "rock-solid and unbreakable".
-He reaffirmed China's support and reiterated opposition to any "unilateral action as well as the measures, by India, that could further complicate the situation," the statement said.
+They agreed to maintain frequent mutual visits and meetings at the leadership level and continue to hold bilateral meetings between their leaders on multilateral occasions.
+"China and Pakistan have enjoyed mutual understanding and support on issues concerning each other's core interests," the statement said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)